ireaneus/SolaDeo/src/data/blog-posts/BibleCompass-d1.md

 The smell of fresh biscuits filled the kitchen.
 Grammy hummed as she packed sandwiches, apples, and a bottle of water into a canvas picnic bag.
 The table was set with mugs of hot cocoa.

-Samuel, Michael, Levi, Abi, Reagan, and little Charlie were finishing breakfast when Papa Dave stepped inside with a twinkle in his eye and a rolled-up leather map tied with twine.
+Samuel, Michael, Reagan, and little Charlie were finishing breakfast when Papa Dave stepped inside with a twinkle in his eye and a rolled-up leather map tied with twine.

 “Today,” Papa began, “we begin a journey to find hidden treasure.
 But you can only reach it by following clues from God’s Word.”